Environment | Value natural resources

 In 2020, P.T.
 Bridgestone Tire Indonesia (Bridgestone Indonesia) entered into a two-year partnership with Soles4Souls Asia, a global nonprofit organization, on a project to create new shoes out of recycled tires.

 The partnership has given these Bridgestone tires a new lease on life as soles for shoes, helping the drive toward a circular economy that eliminates waste through the continual use of resources.
-Additionally, Bridgestone Indonesia has pledged US$60,000 to assist Soles4Souls Asia in expanding the project and its global relief efforts.
+Bridgestone Indonesia has pledged $60,000 to assist Soles4Souls Asia in expanding the project and its global relief efforts.

-For more information, see news release.
+For more information, see this news release.

-Llantaton: Tire collection (Americas)
+Llantaton: tire collection (Americas)

 Post-consumer tire recovery (Costa Rica)

-This project addresses the issue of preventing pollution through two key activities and reinforces alliances with different stakeholders that are working in collaboration with the Costa Rica Plant.
-The first activity, called “Llantaton,” is an annual campaign that has been promoted by Bridgestone in Costa Rica since 2017.
-In June 2023, the campaign was held for a week in 18 locations around the country, coinciding with the celebration of Global Environmental Day.
-This public-private alliance involves stakeholders including several local governments, vendors, clients, the Minister of Health, social media and the press.
-The second activity, called “Compliance Unit,” is a program that Bridgestone Costa Rica has been continuously implementing since 2015.
-Under the program, Bridgestone Costa Rica collects a percentage of the total value of tires sold in the country each month to contribute to the prevention of pollution.
-Central to the program is a vendor who collects all the tires that are replaced in different Bridgestone sales agencies.
+This project addresses the issue of preventing pollution through two key activities and reinforces alliances with different stakeholders working in collaboration with the Costa Rica Plant.
+The first activity, called Llantaton, is an annual campaign that has been promoted by Bridgestone in Costa Rica since 2017.
+In July 2024, the campaign was held for a week in 23 locations nationwide.
+This public-private alliance involves stakeholders, including local governments, vendors, clients, the Minister of Health, social media, and the press.
+The second activity, Compliance Unit, is a program that Bridgestone Costa Rica has implemented since 2015.
+Through this program, Bridgestone Costa Rica has collected the equivalent of 121.2% of the total volume of tires sold in the country during 2024, as part of its commitment to pollution prevention.
+Central to the program is a vendor who collects all the disposed tires from different Bridgestone sales agencies.
 Clients are offered the opportunity to dispose of their old tires when buying new ones.
-Every Bridgestone sales point stores the tires and notifies the vendor to pick them up and drive them to a proper treatment facility.
+Every Bridgestone sales point stores the tires received and notifies the vendor to pick them up and drive them to a proper treatment facility.

 Industrial Transformation Research Program (Australia)